Table of Contents

-No wonder 77% of banks aim to invest in open banking initiatives for their commercial customers.
+No wonder 77% of banks3 aim to invest in open banking initiatives for their commercial customers.

 Increased Customer Insights

-If a bank collaborates with third party player, they gain new customers.
-But not only that, but they also gain insights into customer preferences.
+If a bank collaborates with a third party player, they gain new customers.
+Not only that, but they also gain insights into customer preferences.
 For instance, their buying habits and financial requirements.

 Now, banks can use this newfound knowledge to create customized offers for their customers.
-After all, 80% of customers are more likely to respond to personalized offers.
+After all, 80% of customers4 are more likely to respond to personalized offers.
 Moreover, they can pursue a more targeted approach to multi-channel marketing.
-This can help them reduce above the line spending dependency.
+This can help them reduce above-the-line spending dependency.